Our founder’s motivation

 In 2011 there was construction at our part of the Downtown mall and we were outgrowing our space.
 At the same time a wonderful modern art gallery, the Preston Contemporary Art Center, was closing.
 It was love of the site at first sight.
 After months of negotiations we finally moved in at an affordable rent, to our current space at 1755 Avenida de Mesilla, in Mesilla.
 This space also wonderful, within easy walking distance of downtown Mesilla, with its parks, shops, and J. Paul Taylor’s home.

+Let us now forget the so-important role of donations, past, present, and future.
+We thank all of our supporters over these 14+ years.
 All this help and dedication keeps us going.
 Our history continues to be written in the attainments of our students.